White automatic Sliding Door

 BEA IXIO-DT1 vs. HOTRON SSR-3: Choosing the Best Sensor for Automatic Sliding Doors

-Automatic sliding doors need reliable, high-quality sensors to ensure they open smoothly and safely.
-Among the leading products available today, the BEA IXIO-DT1 and HOTRON SSR-3 stand out, each using radar and infrared (IR) technologies effectively.
-Let's explore each sensor's strengths and weaknesses to see which fits your specific needs best.
+Automatic sliding doors need reliable, high-quality automatic door sensors to ensure smooth, safe operation in commercial and retail environments.
+Among the leading automatic door sensors available today, the BEA IXIO-DT1 and HOTRON SSR-3 stand out, each using radar and infrared (IR) technologies effectively.
+Let's explore each automatic door sensor's strengths and weaknesses to see which fits your specific needs best.

 BEA IXIO-DT1: What It Offers

-The BEA IXIO-DT1 blends radar motion detection with advanced infrared technology, primarily focused on safety and presence detection.
+The BEA IXIO-DT1 blends radar motion detection with advanced infrared technology, making it a premium automatic door sensor for sliding door safety and activation.

 Advantages:

-• User-Friendly Controls: An intuitive LCD display helps you easily fine-tune settings and customize detection fields.
+• User-Friendly Controls: An intuitive LCD display helps you easily fine-tune settings and customise detection fields.

 • Superior Safety Compliance: Meets stringent safety regulations (EN16005, DIN18650) and allows precise IR curtain adjustments for maximum safety.